You should have a bachelor’s honours degree or international equivalent, typically a 2:1 or above.

 - Chartered Institute of Linguists (CIOL) - CIOL representatives will host a presentation (either on-campus or online) giving tips on how to start your career as a linguist, updates on CIOL activities and membership options.
 You will also get free access to The Linguist, CIOL’s publication

 - Conférence Internationale Permanente d'Instituts Universitaires de Traducteurs et Interprètes (CIUTI) - This course is recognised by CIUTI for its quality and relevance.
 You will have access to the latest developments in the interpreting and translation professions

-- Institute of Translation and Interpreting (ITI) - Acess to the only UK-based independent professional membership association for practising translators, interpreters and all those involved in supplying language services
+- Institute of Translation and Interpreting (ITI) - You will have access to the only UK-based independent professional membership association for translators, interpreters and all those involved in supplying language services

 - National Network for Interpreting (NNI) - Use of educational resources available on the NNI website

-- National Network for Translation (NNT) - Access to national and regional events, and other related activities
+- National Network for Translation (NNT) - You will have access to national and regional events, and other related activities

 Fees and funding

 Select the language pathway that you are interested in from the available list.

 Qualification, course duration and attendance options